 Inventory valuation.
-We value inventories at the lower of cost or net realizable value for raw materials, work in process and finished goods, Inventories are recorded at standard cost and adjusted to the approximate weighted-average cost at the balance sheet date.
-We assesses its net realizable value of the inventory for estimated obsolescence or unmarketable inventory based upon management's assumptions about future demand and market conditions.
-In estimating reserves for obsolescence, we primarily evaluates estimates based on the timing of the introduction of new products and the quantities remaining of old products and provides reserves for inventory on hand in excess of the estimated demand.
+We value inventories at the lower of cost or net realizable value for raw materials, work-in-process and finished goods.
+Inventories are recorded at standard cost and adjusted to the approximate weighted-average cost at the balance sheet date.
+We assess net realizable value of the inventory for estimated obsolescence or unmarketable inventory based upon management's assumptions about future demand and market conditions.
+In estimating reserves for obsolescence, we primarily evaluate estimates based on the timing of the introduction of new products and the quantities remaining of old products and provides reserves for inventory on hand in excess of the estimated demand.
 Estimated losses on slow-moving items are recognized and included in the allowance for losses.
-We wrote down US\$0.7 million, US\$2.1 million and US\$9.1 million in 2017, 2018 and 2019, respectively, for estimated obsolete or unmarketable inventory.
-In 2019, because of rapidly falling NAND prices, we wrote-down US\$9.1 million of NAND components and SSDs in inventory.
+We wrote down US\$2.1 million, US\$9.1 million and US\$6.9 million in 2018, 2019 and 2020, respectively, for estimated obsolete or unmarketable inventory, with write-downs in 2019 and 2020 primarily related to the value of NAND components and SSDs in inventory affected by rapidly falling NAND prices.

 Valuation of long-lived assets and intangible assets with finite useful life.
 We evaluate the recoverability of long-lived assets and intangible assets whenever events or changes in circumstances indicate the carrying value may not be recoverable.
 The carrying value of a long-lived asset is considered impaired when the sum of the anticipated undiscounted cash flows from such asset is separately identifiable and is less than the carrying value.
 If impairment occurs, a loss based on the excess of carrying value over the fair market value of the long-lived asset is recognized.
 Fair market value is determined by reference to quoted market prices, if available, or discounted cash flows, as appropriate.
 The impairment evaluations and the estimate of fair market value involve management estimates of assets' useful lives and future cash flows.
 Actual useful lives and cash flows could be different from those estimated by management.
 This could have a material effect on our operating results and financial condition.
-No impairment losses were recognized in 2017.
-In 2018 and 2019, we wrote down the value of intangible assets by US\$3.4 million and US\$0.3 million, respectively, See Note 10 goodwill and acquired intangible assets in our financial statements.
+As of December 31, 2019, we wrote down the value of intangible assets by US\$3.7 million, See Note 10 Goodwill and Acquired Intangible Assets in our financial statements.

 Impairment of long-term investments.
 We evaluate the recoverability of long-term investments whenever events or changes in circumstances indicate the carrying value may not be recoverable.
 Impairment charges are determined based on the difference between our carrying value and our proportionate ownership of the investee company's fair value at year end.
-In 2017, 2018 and 2019, we recognized long term investments impairment of US\$0.1 million, nil and nil, respectively, as a result of recurring operating losses and reduced forecasts of the investee companies which indicated that our investments were not recoverable within a reasonable period of time.
+No impairment losses were recognized in 2018, 2019 and 2020.